 The most common exams found in British schools

 The English education system is unusual because it focuses on a few subjects from an early age.
-Even the most general exam (GCSE) still depends on some subjects being dropped at age 13 or 14.
+In English state schools, most children take GCSEs (General Certificate of Secondary Education) exams in only 9 subjects at age 16.
+The GCSE course takes 2 years.
+This means some subjects are dropped by age 13 or 14.

-Most university degrees are only in one subject and being accepted on a course will depend on A-Level choices.
-With most people only doing 3 A-Levels, children must start thinking about their degree choice even as young as 12-13 (when GCSE choices are made).
+If the child hopes to go to university, the most common next step is A-Levels, which are usually taken at age 18.
+Most university degrees are only in one subject and A-Level choices are important for being accepted on a degree course.
+However, these A-Levels will often depend on GCSE choices (it would be difficult to do a History A-Level without a History GCSE, for example).
+With most people only doing 3 A-Levels, children must therefore start thinking about their degree choice even as young as age 12-13 (when GCSE choices are made).

 - International Baccalaureate diploma: an international qualification.
 All students study a wide range of subjects.